Indian foreign aid: Americas and Caribbean

 India, in September 2019 announced $14 million grant for community development projects in the Caribbean Islands and expressed support to specialized capacity building courses for professionals in these Caribbean nations.
 In 2019 India offered aid to hurricane-devastated Caribbean nations through the Indian Mission at the UN and with partners in Antigua and Barbuda as well as Dominica and others an amount of $2 million from the India-UN Partnership Fund for South-South Cooperation for rehabilitation in Caricom.
 Caricom is an organisation of 15 Caribbean nations and their dependencies.

 Other assistance

 Apart from financial aids, India has also provided helps in terms of manpower and other supplies to needy disaster struck countries.
-In 1971 Indian defence forces went to war with Pakistan which resulted in the liberation and creation of Bangladesh due to India's action.

 Post Hurricane Katrina in 2005, Indian Air Force aircraft provided 25 tonnes of relief supplies at the Little Rock Air Force Base in Arkansas.
 It extended similar support post the 2008 Sichuan earthquake in China.